openyurtio/yurt-dashboard/README.md

         - if you want to modify frontend behavior (start a frontend dev server) `npm run start`
         - if you just want a web interface (don't need to debug frontend code), use `npm run build` to generate frontend files

-> Currently, this project is still very much work-in-progress and there are still some issues with the add node function.
-If you want to use the add node script to join a Node, please use the provided [`yurtctl` executable file](./config/yurtctl) and [`yurthub-test.tar` image](./config/yurthub-test.tar) for a workaround.
-This will be fixed soon.

 ## Documentation